nickjj/ansible-playbooks/rails-basic/README.md

 ## Things you need to provide

 You need to have a rails application hosted on github, bitbucket or some other remote git host.
-It can be a default rails application however the app server you choose must write out a unix socket.
+It can be a default rails application, however the app server you choose must write out a unix socket.
 You can see what you need to change in `group_vars/all.yml`.

 ## Running the playbook